kataras/golog/README.md

     // you can change it to something else or disable it with: golog.SetTimeFormat("")

-    // Level defaults to "error",
+    // Level defaults to "info",
     // but you can change it:
     golog.SetLevel("debug")